noun (often lowercase)

 Examples from the Web for pooh-bah

 Fay sighed and gave simultaneously with Pooh-Bah the now-familiar triple-jointed shrug.

-But pooh-bah declares "I must set bounds to my insatiable ambition."
+But Pooh-Bah declares "I must set bounds to my insatiable ambition."

-This is what pooh-bah calls "corroborative detail intended to give artistic verisimilitude to a bald and unconvincing narrative."The Romance of Words (4th ed.)|Ernest Weekley
+This is what Pooh-Bah calls "corroborative detail intended to give artistic verisimilitude to a bald and unconvincing narrative."The Romance of Words (4th ed.)|Ernest Weekley

-“pooh-bah will do a better job than I could,” Fay assured him.
+“Pooh-Bah will do a better job than I could,” Fay assured him.